 – Worker’s compensation insurance covers expenses like medical bills and legal fees that could result if an employee were hurt while on the job.

-Insurance policy costs depend on factors like the business’ size, location, the number of employees on staff, and the value of its inventory and equipment.
+The cost to insure a candy store will vary depending on factors like the business’ size, location, the number of employees on staff, and the value of its inventory and equipment.
 To get the most accurate idea of what to budget for insurance, request quotes from multiple providers.
 When evaluating the quotes, compare not only the premiums but also the plan exclusions, coverage limitations, and deductibles compare.

 Step 10: Hire Employees